jjdmol/LOFAR/CEP/PyBDSM/doc/source/process_image.rst

                                    patches. 'single' => all Gaussians in one patch.
                                    'gaussian' => each Gaussian gets its own patch.
-                                   'source' => all Gaussians belonging to a single source are grouped into one patch. 'mask' => use mask file specified by bbs_patches_mask
+                                   'source' => all Gaussians belonging to a single source are grouped into one patch
-      :term:`bbs_patches_mask` ....
-None : Name of the mask file (of same size as input image) that defines the patches if bbs_patches = 'mask' :term:`indir` ...............
+      :term:`indir` ...............
 None : Directory of input FITS files.
-None => get from filename
+None => get from
+                                   filename
       :term:`opdir_overwrite` .. 'overwrite': 'overwrite'/'append': If output_all=True,